d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

         nn.Conv2D(384, kernel_size=3, padding=1, activation='relu'),
         nn.Conv2D(256, kernel_size=3, padding=1, activation='relu'),
         nn.MaxPool2D(pool_size=3, strides=2),
-        # Here, the number of outputs of the fully-connected layer is several
+        # Here, the number of outputs of the fully connected layer is several
         # times larger than that in LeNet.
 Use the dropout layer to mitigate
         # overfitting
         nn.Dense(4096, activation='relu'), nn.Dropout(0.5),